oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The token-mediating backend associates the obtained tokens with the user's session (See {{pattern-tmb-sessions}}) and sets a cookie in the response to keep track of this session (G).
 This response to the browser will also trigger the reloading of the JavaScript application (H).
 When this application reloads, it will check with the token-mediating backend for an existing session (I), allowing the JavaScript application to resume its authenticated state and obtain the access token from the token-mediating backend.

 The JavaScript application in the browser can use the access token obtained in step I to directly make requests to the resource server (J).

-Note that an early draft ({{tmi-bff}}) already documented this concept, although the draft is is currently expired and has not been proposed for adoption to the OAuth Working Group.